Bachelor and Master

 Publicly available at HAL theses.

 During my PhD project I built a reference morpho-molecular framework of Radiolaria, an ubiquitous and abundant planktonic group whose biology is little known.
 I gained extensive experience on single-cell isolation and characterization of protistan lineages.
 My PhD began with the characterization of specific orders of Radiolaria, in which I built a taxonomic framework combining morphological synapomorphies and molecular phylogenies to define morpho-molecular clades.
 Their excellent fossil record allowed me to calibrate a Bayesian molecular clock and to reconstruct their evolutionary history linked to global environmental and geological changes (Sandin et al., 2019; Sandin et al., 2021).
 These results were presented in the InterRad congress in Japan, where I was awarded the prize for the best talk for young scientists.
 The establishment of the reference morpho-molecular framework of Radiolaria allowed me to explore their extant diversity and biogeography in the world oceans by a metabarcoding approach, thanks to global molecular-based datasets such as the Tara oceans or Malaspina expeditions.
-Altogether, I integrated the most extensive, non-redundant rDNA dataset of Radiolaria to date through a detailed curation of all available molecular barcodes and environmental markers (Sandin et al., in prep).
+Altogether, I integrated the most extensive, non-redundant rDNA dataset of Radiolaria to date through a detailed curation of all available molecular barcodes and environmental markers (Sandin et al., 2024).
 I have further strengthened a solid expertise on single-cell molecular approaches with the use of novel high-throughput sequencing techniques (such as the MinION sequencing device from Oxford Nanopore Technologies) for the exploration of intragenomic genetic diversity (Sandin et al., 2022).

 Postdoctoral researcher